 Upgrades to the collimation of the incoming beam collimation in the experimental IRs

 The LHC Run 1 operation period has shown that protection of the insertion regions (IRs) is a key asset for the machine performance: the available aperture, to be protected in all operational phases, determines the collimation hierarchy.
-The present tertiary collimators (TCTP, Target Collimator Tertiary with Pickup) are made of a heavy tungsten alloy (Inermet80).
-They protect the elements downstream but are not robust against high beam losses, in particular during very fast beam failures which might occur if the beam dumping system does not trigger synchronously with the abort gap (an asynchronous beam dump).
+The present tertiary collimators (TCTP, Target Collimator Tertiary with Pickup) are made of a heavy tungsten alloy (Inermet 180).
+They effectively protect the elements downstream but are not robust against high beam losses, in particular during very fast beam failures which might occur if the beam dumping system does not trigger synchronously with the abort gap (an asynchronous beam dump).
 Setting margins are added to the collimator hierarchy to minimise the risk of exposure of TCTPs to beam losses in case of such failures [3].
 A design with improved robustness would allow reducing these margins and, as a result, pushing further the β* performance of the LHC, in particular for the HL optics baseline (ATS) that features an unfavourable phase between dump kickers and triplet magnets.

 In addition, the HL-LHC updated IR layout puts additional aperture constraints [2, 3]: up to 4 more tertiary collimators might be required in IR1/5 to protect the Q4 and Q5 quadrupole magnets, in addition to those installed in the present layout (2 TCTP collimators – one horizontal and one vertical – protect the inner triplet).
 The present baseline under study includes a pair of new collimators in front of the Q5.
 On-going studies are addressing (1) the need for additional Q4 protection and (2) the need to keep tertiary collimators at the present locations in case additional tertiaries are added upstream.

 A new design of tertiary collimators, referred to as TCTPM (Target Collimator Tertiary with Pick-up Metallic), is under study to address the new challenges.
-This design will be based novel materials to improve the collimator robustness while ensuring adequate absorption, adequate cleaning and protection of the elements downstream.
+This design will be based on novel materials to improve the collimator robustness while ensuring adequate absorption, adequate cleaning and protection of the elements downstream.
 The TCTPM design and material choice must also take impedance constraints under consideration to keep the collimator impedance under control.
 A summary of the technical key parameters are given in Table 4.

-The experimental experience of beam impacts on collimator material samples at HiRadMat [4, 5] indicates that a Molybdenum-Graphite (MoGr) composite can improve the TCTP robustness by a factor .
+The experimental experience of beam impacts on collimator material samples at HiRadMat [4, 5] indicates that a Molybdenum-Graphite (MoGr) composite can improve the TCTP robustness by a factor several hundreds.
 Note that the present Inermet design is expected to undergo severe damage requiring a collimator replacement if hit by one single LHC nominal bunch of 1011 proton at 7 TeV.
 Other advanced materials are being studied as possible alternatives to further improve the robustness.
 The HL beam parameters with larger charge and smaller emittance pose additional challenges in terms of beam damage potential.

-less critical because of the larger β* values, upgraded TCTP’s are also for IR2/8.
+Despite being less critical because of the larger β* values, upgraded TCTP’s are under consideration also for IR2/8.

 Table 4: Equipment parameters of the TCTPM